Postdoctoral fellows

 Previous research experience: Postgraduate study (Honours and PhD) was completed in The University of Queensland (Australia) working extensively on the blood fluke (Aporocotylidae) fauna of shallow-water marine fishes.

-Comments on the content and accessibility: Anja Erasmus
+Comments on the content and accessibility, please contact: Anja Erasmus